flyteorg/flyte/rsts/deployment/plugin_setup/aws/batch.rst

    If you are using Helm, this block can be added under `configMaps.adminServer` section `here <https://github.com/flyteorg/flyte/blob/master/charts/flyte/values.yaml#L526-L527>`_.

-   An example of a more complex matching config:
+   An example of a more complex matching config below defines 3 different queues with separate attributes and matching logic based on project/domain/workflowName.

    .. code-block:: yaml